Real-Time Human Reconstruction and Animation using Feed-Forward Gaussian Splatting: Experiments

 \subsection{Reconstruction Evaluation}

-We next evaluate standard reconstruction performance under the fixed-pose novel view synthesis (NVS) setting.
-The input consists of calibrated multi-view images of a human captured under a single pose, and the target corresponds to unseen camera viewpoints of the same pose.

-We compare HumanGS against HumanRAM, GHG, and LVSM.
-Evaluation is conducted both in-domain (THuman 2.1 $\rightarrow$ THuman 2.1 in~\tabref{tab:quantitative_results-reco}) and under cross-dataset generalization to THuman 4.0 (~\tabref{tab:quantitative_results-th4}) and AvatarReX (~\tabref{tab:quantitative_results-reco}).
-All results are reported using standard NVS metrics: PSNR, SSIM, and LPIPS.
-For completeness, we additionally report results using the publicly released pretrained GHG model (denoted as GHG$^*$).
+We evaluate reconstruction performance under the fixed-pose novel view synthesis (NVS) setting, where inputs are multi-view images of a single pose and targets are unseen viewpoints.
+We compare HumanGS against HumanRAM, GHG, GIGA, GST and LVSM using standard NVS metrics (PSNR, SSIM, LPIPS).
+Evaluation spans in-domain reconstruction (THuman 2.1 $\rightarrow$ THuman 2.1 in~\tabref{tab:quantitative_results-reco}) and cross-dataset generalization to THuman 4.0 (~\tabref{tab:quantitative_results-th4}) and AvatarReX (~\tabref{tab:quantitative_results-reco}).
+For completeness, we also report results using the publicly released pretrained GHG model (denoted as GHG$^*$).

-Across all datasets, HumanGS achieves performance comparable to HumanRAM and consistently outperforms the feed-forward 3DGS baseline GHG.
-These results mirror the observations from the animation setting: our method maintains strong reconstruction fidelity while preserving the efficiency advantages of a feed-forward canonical 3D representation.
+Across all datasets, HumanGS achieves performance comparable to HumanRAM and consistently outperforms the feed-forward 3DGS baseline GHG (~\figref{fig:qualitative_comparison}).
+Mirroring observations from the animation setting, our method maintains strong reconstruction fidelity while preserving the efficiency advantages of a feed-forward canonical 3D representation.